maiste/maiste.fr/contents/index.md

 ## Welcome!

 This is what I call my **Digital Garden**, a place where I grow my online presence.
-It is a minimal website that try to fit in the 512kB club.
+It is a minimal website that tries to fit in the 512kB club.
+Of course, it's written using OCaml, as it wouldn't be me if it was in another language!

 ## Explore...
+- The [blog](/blog) (Still need some refactoring 🔧)
+- The [wiki](/wiki) (This part is under construction ⚙️)
+- Who [I](/about) am (Not really a nice page but, it will improve over time 🤞)

+## Important ⚠️
+This website is still under heavy development and lack a lot of features.
+It will improve over time but, I wanted to have a decent base first (hence the code does not look good actually!).